 I wasn’t using it weekly, but maybe once every few weeks.

-If you don’t have any of the other ingredients and need dry shampoo ASAP, you can use baking soda (and cocoa if your hair is darker).
+If you don’t have any other ingredients and need dry shampoo ASAP, you can use baking soda (and cocoa if your hair is darker).

 However, I would recommend using a baking soda alternative for a long-term solution.